Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02j_Settings.md

 Click this button to delete the selected row(s).

 - [SAVE]
-Click this button to save the added rows.
+Click this button to save any changes made in the added rows.